SunsetRiders/express-x-request-id/README.md

 }
  ```

+ Relax!
+If you use npm install will be installed like a npm module direct to the node_modules folder. :)

  ## Obtaining the generated request id

  Since the request id is linked to the response (res) object, to access you must write: